buerokratt/POC-DMR.Tests/README.md

 1. Copy https://github.com/buerokratt/Tests/blob/main/docker-compose.yml to the root of `[working folder]`
 2. Open a terminal and navigate to `[working folder]`
 3. Execute `docker compose up --build` to build and run the containers specified in the `docker-compose.yml` file.
-This has competed when you see "created" next to each of the 4 containers and you see logs in the terminal
+This has completed when you see "created" next to each of the 4 containers and you see logs in the terminal

 #### Run Test